 To help the Archdiocese objectively assess what a family is able to contribute to education expenses, a trusted third party (FACTS Management) is used.
 To learn more about FACTS and complete an application for financial aid, please visit online.factsmgt.com.

 Completed applications must be received no later than February 28th.
-Tuition assistance awards are contingent upon a completed FACTS application, with all required documentation submitted August 15th.
+Tuition assistance awards are contingent upon a completed FACTS application, with all required documentation submitted on August 15th.

 Partners in Excellence

-In response to the many challenges facing Baltimore’s inner-city Catholic schools, Partners in Excellence (PIE) Program was formed to seek out corporations, foundations, and individuals who share the belief in the value of providing a quality education for at-risk youth.
+In response to the many challenges facing Baltimore’s inner-city Catholic schools, the Partners in Excellence (PIE) Program was formed to seek out corporations, foundations, and individuals who share the belief in the value of providing a quality education for at-risk youth.
 The program seeks to improve the affordability and accessibility of Catholic schools in Baltimore City by providing tuition assistance grants to low-income families who wish to send their children to a Catholic school.
 The Archdiocese has operated Catholic schools in the city of Baltimore for over 135 years, graduating over 400,000 students to date.
 The PIE Program focuses its support on the following Catholic schools:

 Several other Archdiocesan and Independent Catholic schools in Baltimore City also enroll PIE award recipients.
 Founded in 1996, the PIE program today awards nearly $1.2 million across approximately 600 scholars each year.
-PIE scholars have a 95% attendance rate, and more than a 96% eighth grade graduation rate.
+PIE scholars have a 95% attendance rate, and more than a 96% eighth-grade graduation rate.
 PIE scholars who graduate from high school have an 83% likelihood of enrolling in a two or four-year college or university.
 For more information about this program, please contact a school directly.

 Archdiocesan School Fund